 In practice, many domestic CCTV systems will be filming pavements or a neighbour’s driveway, without it being on anyone’s radar or causing any problems.
 But if the footage is shared with the landlord to evidence alleged anti-social behaviour or misconduct by employees, people become aware of this overstepping of domestic CCTV rules, meaning it is firmly on the landlord’s radar, and could lead to complaints to the ICO, or even to court cases.

 What action should Housing Associations take regarding tenants’ CCTV?

-Review your CCTV Policy and your Adaptations Policy and include domestic CCTV guidance.
+- Review your CCTV Policy and your Adaptations Policy and make sure they include domestic CCTV guidance.
 You may want to require customers to obtain permission before mounting cameras (although be aware this could involve a huge amount of extra work, and it gives the impression you’ll take action against unapproved cameras, which might not be practical – thanks to Janine Green for that tip).
-Or more likely you would allow customer to put up cameras without informing you, which is simpler and quicker of course.
+Or you could allow customers to put up cameras without informing you, which is simpler and quicker of course.

-Clare draws on over 20 years of experience in risk management and quality assurance, including 10+ years in data protection, to provide clear and practical advice and training.
+Clare draws on 25 years of experience in risk management and quality assurance, including 10+ years in data protection, to provide clear and practical advice and training.

-Don’t tell everyone (shh!) but Clare’s favourite sector is social housing, and has worked in and with housing providers for 17 years, although she loves to support all values-led and purpose-led organisations.
+Don’t tell everyone (shh!) but Clare’s favourite sector is social housing, and has worked in and with housing providers for almost two decades, although she loves to support all values-led and purpose-led organisations.